WHAT CAN BE DONE LEGALLY IN THE CASE OF EXORBITANT RENT INCREASE IN TURKEY?

 The relevant legal regulation is as follows: “For residential rents, agreements on the rent amount to be applied in renewed rental periods between the date this article comes into force and 1/7/2023 (including this date) will be valid, provided that they do not exceed twenty-five percent of the previous rental year’s rent amount.
 If the change rate according to the twelve-month averages of the consumer price index of the previous rental year is below twenty-five percent, the change rate will be valid.
 This rule also applies to rental agreements longer than one year.
 Agreements made in excess of these rates will be invalid for the excess amount.
 This paragraph’s provision also applies to decisions made by a judge pursuant to the second paragraph of Article 344.”
 (This regulation ends on July 1, 2024.)

-After July 1, 2024, rent increases will be based on the Consumer Price Index (CPI) rate.
-Even if the rental agreement between the parties includes a provision stipulating a rent increase higher than the CPI rate, such a provision will be invalid.
+After July 1, 2024, rent increases in Turkey will be based on the Consumer Price Index (CPI) rate.
+Even if the rental agreement between the parties includes a provision stipulating a rent increase higher than the CPI rate, such a provision will be invalid, even if the lease agreement is registered with the land registry.
 The tenant is obligated to adjust the rent based on the 12-month average CPI change rate announced by TÜİK (Turkish Statistical Institute) for the relevant month.

 In the table below, the rent amount is assumed to be 10,000 TL for a lease renewed in August 2024: